-10. They must be agreed in labouring to carry on the work.
-It is not enough that they should agree to pray for a revival, but they should agree also in labouring to promote it.
-They should set themselves to it systematically, to visit and converse and pray with their neighbours; to look out for opportunities of doing good; to watch the effect of the preaching, and watch the signs of the times, that they may know when anything needs to be done, and do it.
-They should be agreed to labour: they should be agreed how to labour: they should be agreed to live accordingly.
+- 10. They must be agreed in laboring to carry on the work.
+It is not enough that they should agree to pray for a revival, but they should agree also in laboring to promote it.
+They should set themselves to it systematically, to visit and converse and pray with their neighbors; to look out for opportunities of doing good; to watch the effect of the preaching, and watch the signs of the times, that they may know when anything needs to be done, and do it.
+They should be agreed to labor: they should be agreed to live accordingly. - 11.

-II.
 They must agree in a determination to persevere.
-It will not answer for some members to begin to move and bluster about, and then as soon as the least thing happens that seems unfavourable, to get discouraged, and faint, and one-half of them give over.
-They should be all united, and agreed to persevere, and labour, and pray, and hold on, until the blessing comes.
+It will not answer for some members to begin to move and bluster about, and then as soon as the least thing happens that seems unfavorable, to get discouraged, and faint, and one-half of them give over.
+They should be all united, and agreed to persevere, and labor, and pray, and hold on, until the blessing comes.
 In a word, if Christians expect to unite in prayer and effort, so as to prevail with God, they must be agreed in speaking and doing the same things, in walking by the same rule, and maintaining the same principles, and in persevering till they obtain the blessing, so as not to hinder or thwart each other's efforts.
 All this is evidently implied in being agreed as touching the things for which they are praying.

-I. We see why it is that so many of the children

-of professing parents are not converted.
+1. We see why it is that so many of the children of professing parents are not converted.

 It is because the parents have not been agreed as touching the things they should pray for in behalf of their children.
 Perhaps they never had any kind of agreement respecting them.
 Perhaps they were never agreed even as to what was the very best thing they could ask for them.
-Sometimes parents are not agreed in anything, but their opinions clash, and they are perpetually disagreeing, and their children see it.
+Sometimes parents are not agreed in a anything, but their opinions clash, and they are perpetually disagreeing, and their children see it.
 Then it is no wonder that the children remain unconverted.